JeremyLoh00/SpringBootApplication/README.md

 - Eclipse

 **Notes**
-- Start the connect of the database in XAMPP before running the application
+- Start the connection of the database in XAMPP before running the application
 - To access Swagger UI
 http://localhost:8080/swagger-ui/index.html